-The work of the Senior Transition Specialist requires teamwork, the exercise of discretion, judgment, and personal responsibility.
-As a member of a highly visible and rapid response office, the Senior Transition Specialist requires a willingness and ability to perform a wide range of administrative functions to help ensure programmatic success.
-The Senior Transition Specialist is highly flexible and the working conditions are subject to ongoing change(s), while maintaining a professional and respectful conduct towards colleagues and authority in a diverse workforce.
-S/he places a premium on the building positive relationships with his/her respective team, with the rest of OTI and with key stakeholders both in and outside of USAID.
-The Senior Transition Specialist is a team player, able to prioritize and follow up on their own actions without prompting, while also assisting a busy supervisor and fellow colleagues to track and respond to incoming requests and routine tasks, filling in gaps as needed to ensure the responsiveness of the team.
-The Senior Transition Specialist has a strong sense of responsibility, service-oriented, highly organized, pays close attention to detail, is able to complete administrative tasks with minimal guidance, and is able to receive and respond to constructive criticism in a professional manner.
-The Senior Transition Specialist is a strategic thinker, articulates innovative ideas, presents solutions, and is a positive role model for colleagues both in and outside of OTI.
+The work of the OTI Transition Specialist requires teamwork, the exercise of discretion, judgment, and personal responsibility.
+As a member of a highly visible and rapid response office, the Transition Specialist requires a willingness and ability to perform a wide range of administrative functions to help ensure programmatic success.
+The OTI Transition Specialist is highly flexible and willing to work in conditions of ongoing change(s), and remains professional and respectful of colleagues and authority in a diverse workforce.
+S/he places a premium on building positive relationships with his/her respective team, with the rest of OTI and with key stakeholders both in and outside of USAID.
+The OTI Transition Specialist is a team player, able to prioritize and follow up on their own actions without prompting, while also assisting a busy supervisor and fellow colleagues to track and respond to incoming requests and routine tasks, filling in gaps as needed to ensure the responsiveness of the team.
+The OTI Transition Specialist is highly responsible, service-oriented, highly organized, pays close attention to detail, is able to complete administrative tasks with minimal guidance, and is able to receive and respond to constructive criticism in a professional manner.
+The OTI Transition Specialist is a strategic thinker, articulates innovative ideas, presents solutions, and is a positive role model for colleagues both in and outside of OTI.

-The Senior Transition Specialist priorities are expected to change and evolve in accordance with the requirements of OTI and will be determined in consultation with supervisor.
-The Washington-based Senior Transition Specialist will perform the following duties:
+The OTI Transition Specialist priorities are expected to change and evolve in accordance with the requirements of OTI and will be determined in consultation with and under the direct supervision of the Washington-based DCHA/OTI Team Leader or his or her designee.
+The Washington-based Transition Specialist will perform the following duties: